williamsantosa/Not-Clash/README.md

 `stats [@player]`
 > Displays the player's statistics or the pinged player's statistics if provided.

+`leaderboard [top n/all]`
+> Displays the top n players or if called with all, displays all players.

 **Legacy**

 Legacy commands from the Clash Helper that was the predecessor for the Not Clash bot.